Materials-Consortia/OPTIMADE/optimade.rst

   - **Support**: SHOULD be supported by all implementations, i.e., SHOULD NOT be :val:`null`.
   - **Query**: Support for queries on this property is OPTIONAL.
     If supported, filters MAY support only a subset of comparison operators.
-  - It MUST be a list of length equal to the number of sites in the structure where every element is a list of the three Cartesian coordinates of a site expressed as float values, expressed in the unit angstrom (Å).
+  - It MUST be a list of length equal to the number of sites in the structure, where every element is a list of the three Cartesian coordinates of a site expressed as float values in the unit angstrom (Å).
   - An entry MAY have multiple sites at the same Cartesian position (for a relevant use of this, see e.g., the property `assemblies`_).

 - **Examples**: